arjc/jsmr/README.md

 B = 11
 ```
 ### oct: octave of the note
+Octave range from 0 to 8
+treble clef from: G3-D6 with ledger and E4-F5 without ledger

 ### dur: inverse of duration of the note
 full note = 1
 half note = 2 ie., 1/2